felipedreis/felipedreis.github.io/_posts/2025-05-05-resource-efficient-machine-learning-reviewed.md

 The methodology proposed encompass:

-    1. share a workload characterization of real serving traces, the potential of sparsification and oportunities of adaption.
+- Share a workload characterization of real serving traces, the potential of sparsification and oportunities of adaption.
-    2. Develop a reconfiguration system with an optimization method, tuning hyperparameters and objectives
+- Develop a reconfiguration system with an optimization method, tuning hyperparameters and objectives
-    3. Conduct preliminar experiments on two different prototypes for LLMs and traditional ML models
+- Conduct preliminar experiments on two different prototypes for LLMs and traditional ML models